 Books, audiobooks, playaways (self-playing audiobooks), NOOKs and music CDs may be checked out for 3 weeks.
 DVDs, Blu-Rays, and HotSpots check out for 7 days.
 You may have up to 150 items checked out at a time.

 Materials from other JCLC libraries can be requested by patrons for pick up at the Vestavia Hills Library in the Forest.
-These requests can be made online by visiting the Encore Catalog or in person.
+These requests can be made online by visiting the JCLC database or by calling 205.978.0155.

 Books, audiobooks, CDs and DVDs may be checked out and returned to any public library branch in Jefferson County unless otherwise stated.
 If you are returning materials to the Vestavia Hills Library in the Forest, please take advantage of our quick access exterior return slots located near the main entrance